 This means no tugging, harsh rubbing or pulling at the under-eye skin.
 It’s not necessary and doing so could lead to sagging skin and premature wrinkles over time.

 Eye Cream Tips and Common Mistakes

 “A lot of people try to use too much product and it winds up getting in the eyes, causing initial blurry vision, then irritation,” says Dr. Gilbert.
 You’ll need enough to provide your eye area with moisturization but not too much that the product will have trouble absorbing into the skin.

 The order in which you apply eye cream is up for debate (some people apply it after their serum and before their moisturizer) but Dr. Gilbert advises application immediately after cleansing.
 “This order allows it to penetrate your skin before you moisturize or use a serum on the rest of your face.”

 Finding the right eye cream formula for your skin type and needs can be tricky, but once you do, Dr. Gilbert recommends you stick with it.
-If you find that fragrant formulas irritate your eyes, try the fragrance-free Vichy Minéral 89 Eyes Hyaluronic Acid Eye Gel.
+If you’re looking for a moisturizing formula with anti-aging benefits, try the L’Oréal Paris Revitalift Hyaluronic Acid + Caffeine Hydrating Eye Serum.